-\textbf{Galileo OSNMA.} Galileo's OSNMA is based on an adaption of the original Timed Efficient Stream Loss-Tolerant Authentication (TESLA) protocol ~\cite{perrig2002tesla}.
-Specifically, the navigation message is digitally signed, and the message authentication code is included using a set of \textit{40 reserved bits} of the navigation message itself.
-The key to verifying the MAC is broadcast later, and the key itself can be verified using a previous key generated as part of a one-way chain defined in the TESLA protocol.
+\paragraph{Galileo OSNMA:} Galileo's OSNMA is based on an adaption of the original timed efficient stream loss-tolerant authentication (TESLA) protocol~\cite{perrig2002tesla}.
+Specifically, the navigation message is digitally signed, and the message authentication code is included using a set of \textit{40 reserved bits} of the navigation message.
+The key to verify the MAC is released after a delay, and the key itself can be verified using a previous key generated as part of a one-way chain defined in the TESLA protocol.
 The root key is kept secret, and therefore an adversary will not be able to generate the key-chain.
-Plaintext messages and MAC are transmitted in the same packet, and keys are released after a delay.
-This delay ensures that the key used in the MAC generation procedure is not released until after the message and MAC are already received.
+The delay ensures that the key used in the MAC generation procedure is not released until after the message and MAC are already received.
 Since OSNMA is based on a delayed key disclosure scheme, loose time synchronization at the receiver is critical and directly affects the scheme's effectiveness.
-To ensure the integrity of the navigation data offered by the TESLA protocol, OSNMA-enabled receivers need to verify the navigation data before disclosing the corresponding TESLA chain key.
-This requires the receiver to be synchronized with a given accuracy to the Galileo System Time (GST).
-Based on Galileo OSNMA specifications \cite{fernandez2016galileospec}\cite{Guidelines_for_Test_Phase_v1.0}\cite{OSNMA_Info_Note}, the synchronization requirements at the receiver can range from 18 sec to 5 min, depending on the mode of operation.\\
+To ensure the integrity of the navigation data offered by the TESLA protocol, OSNMA-enabled receivers verify the navigation data once the corresponding TESLA chain key is released by the satellite.
+This requires the receiver to be synchronized with a given accuracy to the Galileo system time.
+According to OSNMA specifications \cite{fernandez2016galileospec, Guidelines_for_Test_Phase_v1.0, OSNMA_Info_Note}, the receiver is required to be i synchronization requirements at the receiver can range from 18 sec to 5 min.